 According to some stories, Pempek had been already in Palembang since 16th century when Chinese traveller came to the region.
 Around 1617 there was an Apek (Chinese slang for an old man) who lived near Musi river.
 He noticed an abundance of fish caught by the local fishermen.
 During that period, most of the people simply just fried and grilled their fish.
 The old Chinese Man then tried other alternative by adding fish meat with sago flour and other spices, which he then sold around the village on his bicycle.
 The people referred to this old man as ‘pek-apek’.
 The food is known today as Empek-empek or Pempek Palembang.

 Due the lack of some ingredients, I finally successfully made by myself.
+I got the best recipe from my contact in Facebook, who is originally from Palembang.
+She kindly shared her family recipe.
 I substituted sago flour with tapioca and for the cuko, instead of using vinegar I used tamarind for having a sour taste.

 Preparing time: 45 minutes